- Eliminates the need for expensive cable shielding and grounding

 What is G.652 Single Mode Fiber?

 G.652 single-mode fiber, also known as standard single fiber, is the most commonly deployed single-mode fiber.
 It has four variations: G.652A, B, C, and D – and two classifications.
-The first classification is G.652.A and G.652.B fibers, these are designed to have a zero-dispersion wavelength near 1310nm and are optimized for operation in the 1310nm band.
-However, they are not suitable for applications in Wavelength Division Multiplexing (WDM) due to water peak.
+The first classification is G.652.A and G.652.B fibers, are designed to have a zero-dispersion wavelength near 1310nm and are optimized for operation in the 1310nm band.
+However, they are unsuitable for Wavelength Division Multiplexing (WDM) applications due to water peak.